Glazzes/kio/README.md

 Dropbox where users can store, visualize, share and download their files at any time.

-Kio has been made as an `Amazon's s3 logic wrapper`, files are stored in s3 through `localstack`, this by convenience and because I wanted to get familiar with aws java sdk.
+I realized that the idea of what a folder is, it's abstract, Kio has been made as an `Amazon's s3 logic wrapper`, files are stored in s3 through `localstack`, this by convenience and because I wanted to get familiar with aws java sdk as I do not have a credit card.

 ### Features
 - Crud operations for users